mohammad-khs/mohammad-khs/README.md

  👀 I’m interested in web technologies
  <h3>🌱 For now Im trying to :</h3>
 - Learn new technologies and how to use them in real world problems
-- how
-- 💞️ I’m looking to collaborate on java-script projects
+- 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me : mohkhosho123@gmail.com

 <!---